-Submissions are now closed for the 2024 inaugural Montreal Fiction Prize, a Canadian award for original short stories written in English.
-The winner will receive $2,000 and publication in Vol. 4.1; second and third place will receive $500 each and publication (either in Vol. 4.1 or a subsequent issue/digital publication).
+Yolk welcomes entries to the 2025 Montreal Fiction Prize, a Canadian award for original short stories written in English.
+We are accepting submissions through Submittable from May 15 to June 15, 2025.
+The winner will receive $2,000 and publication in our Fall 2025 print issue, Vol. 5.1; second and third place will receive $500 each and publication in Vol. 5.1.
+The prize is open to all Canadian writers.
+For our publication, we consider this to be:

 - Anyone with Canadian citizenship or permanent citizenship, residing here or abroad